armoar334/flmgr.sh/README.md

 ## Hacking
 Now time for the fun part! flmgr.sh is designed to be easily modified to fit your needs / wants.
-This section will cover
-- Custom file opening by filetype
-- Custom coloring for certain file / folder names

 ### Custom file opening by filetype
 Open ``flmgr.sh`` in your favourite text editor